maava89/CS/README.md

 # CS
-Everything Cyber Security related gathered and done by me.
+Everything Cyber Security related gathered and some done by me.
 Enjoy!